ELIZABETH XI BAUER TEAM

 The people working at Elizabeth Xi Bauer are active in the art and culture scene internationally as critics, curators, activists and writers.
 We welcome critical thinking and those who practice it.

 Giulia Damiani is an award-winning writer and editor based in London.
 In the last year, her work was selected for publication in major projects such as E.R.O.S press and movin’up.
 She has lectured on her research in institutions such as Goldsmiths University, Royal College of Art and The White Building (London).
 In May 2015 she directed a series of workshops and performances on a disused feminist archive in Naples; currently she is continuing to write narratives which supplement women’s art and history.
 In August 2015 she was in Bucharest to curate an exhibition, publication and more artistic ventures looking at the notion of ‘weight’, with the support of the Italian Ministry of Cultural Heritage.
+She is currently undertaking a PhD at Goldsmiths where she also teaches.
+Recently, she has worked on projects in São Paulo and Berlin.

 An artist and researcher living and working in London, William completed his BA (Hons) in Anthropology and Archaeology (first class) from Durham University, and recently received an MA in Information Experience Design from the Royal College of Art, during which time he was awarded a distinction for his thesis, ‘The world has always been an internet of things: Introducing a mindset for designers in the Anthropocene.’
 His work has been presented at conferences and exhibitions across Europe, and he is currently investigating non-anthropocentric approaches within technology, the arts, and social sciences.
 William has won many awards: Delta Rail and Brilliant finalist Durham Lumiere.